jzhen3/CSE-6240-food-review-recommendation/README.md

 - Tensorflow
 - nltk
 - surprise

-Any additional libraries specified in the notebooks
+Any additional libraries specified in the notebooks.

 ### Getting Started
 Clone the repository or download the notebooks to your local machine.